newjersey/navigator.business.nj.gov/content/src/display-content/onboarding/starting/industry-cpa.md

 ---
-radioButtonYesText: "Yes"
+radioButtonYesText: Yes
-radioButtonNoText: "No"
+radioButtonNoText: No
 ---

 ### Public Accounting Services

-Are you a looking to offer Public Accounting Services?
+Will you provide Certified Public Accounting Services?